You can apply for an apprenticeship or traineeship after you finish year 11.

 - not in full-time education.

-Apprenticeships take one to four years to complete - the exact time depends on the level or industry area.
+Apprenticeships take one to four years to complete.

-- intermediate apprenticeship - equivalent to five GCSE passes
+- intermediate apprenticeship is equivalent to five GCSE passes

-- advanced apprenticeship - equivalent to two A-level passes
+- advanced apprenticeship is equivalent to two A-level passes

 Your traineeship will include all of the following: